uzyovoys/zenbot/_pages/messengers/facebook.md

 ## Test your Facebook bot
 Just open your app\'s Facebook page, click on "Messages" and send some messages.
 Your Zenbot\'s bot will reply with text regarding your [Botscript](/botscript/).

+## Start message
+Each time user presses "Start" button in Messenger client, your bot will receive "/start" message following by some payload it was provided.

+Thus you have to provide `/start $Text` input pattern in your Botscript if you need to response to the start command.